Historians strive to understand the relationship between people, events, cultures, places, and time.

 History majors develop a systematic understanding of social structures and institutions, strong analytical skills, a capacity for problem solving and thinking creatively, exceptional oral and written communication skills, and an ability to meet deadlines in a fast paced environment.

-Why is the University of Mississippi a good place to major in history?
+Why is UM a good place to major in history?

 Our faculty have been trained at world-class institutions in the US and Europe.
 We have particular research and teaching strengths in the areas of American (with a special strength in Southern), European, African, East Asian, Middle Eastern, and Latin American history.
 Professors offer courses that focus on, among others, cultural, ethnic, religious, social, political, economic, intellectual, and gender history.
 Our department is dedicated to fostering connections across disciplines on campus.
 Approximately a third of our faculty is a joint appointment in African-American Studies, Southern Studies or the Croft Institute for International Studies.